mulondumuema/SCA-Cloud-School-Application/README.md

 # Instructions

-To create a docker image from the dockerfile in the branch run:
+To create a docker image from the Dockerfile in the branch run:

 ```
 $ docker build -t <image-name> .